-Many thieves will send out hundreds of phishing emails with the intent of fooling a percentage of recipients.
-These fake emails often ask victims to update their personal information and then redirect them to a fake website.
+Many thieves will send out hundreds of phishing emails with the intent of tricking recipients.
+These fake emails pose as legitimate people, with normal requests, often asking customers to update their personal information and then redirecting them to a fake website.

 These fake websites are designed to closely resemble legitimate banking sites, so what you believe to be a legitimate email request from your loan officer could be a scam.